ThomasPappas00/Cattle-Monitoring-App/README.md

 | /CattleMonitoring/accessMilkPump/  | GET   |

 ### Instructions
-Microsoft SQL Server and Java Tomcat Server are prerequisites for the machine that hosts the back-end.
+Microsoft SQL Server and Java Runtime Environment are prerequisites for the machine that hosts the back-end.
 The database should first be enabled as a windows service (MSSQLSERVER → Start).
 Then, open the project in eclipse and put the 4 jars in the classpath of the project files located in the C:\...\CattleMonitoring\WebContent\WEB INF\lib folder.
 JDBC is the driver enabling the communication with the database, while the Jackson libraries are used for converting objects to JSON and vice versa.
 Next, we create a Tomcat v9.0 Server at localhost from eclipse and add the CattleMonitoring project to the server.
 We start the server (Start) and the see the message _INFO: Server startup in [xxxx] milliseconds_ in the eclipse console.
 To create a new farm with x number of animals we run InitFarm and change numOfAnimals = x.
 To start the emulator and begin life on the farm we run the _Simulator_.
 The server is now ready to serve requests.

 ## Demo
 https://github.com/ThomasPappas00/Cattle-Monitoring-App/assets/75483971/34be87f9-de9c-4278-a7c1-4133d547be96